 Become a CATT- OG Certified Practitioner.

-CATT-OG has a continuum of membership levels to provide training and support to educators, practitioners and parents throughout their career.
+CATT-OG has a continuum of membership levels to provide training and support to practitioners throughout their career.

 Our infographic below gives an over view.
 For detailed requirements of each level please review our Membership Certification Guidelines.